sphinx-contrib/restbuilder/tests/datasets/common/hyperlink-targets.rst

 .. _target1:
 .. _target2:

-The targets target1 and target2 are synonyms; they both point to this paragraph.
+The targets target1_ and target2_ are synonyms; they both point to this paragraph.

 .. _one: two_
 .. _two: three_
 .. _three:

 Indirect hyperlink targets have a hyperlink reference in their link blocks.
-In the following example, target one indirectly references whatever target two references, and target two references target three, an internal hyperlink target.
+In the following example, target one_ indirectly references whatever target two_ references, and target two references target three_, an internal hyperlink target.
 In effect, all three reference the same thing.